[utypes] Wild edit towards more principled definitions

 standard itself.
 It can be considered a reference implementation that

 validates the standard employing a particular set of tools, though.
-In other
+In

-(which is a subspace of the infinite data modeling space).
+Models (which is a subspace of the infinite data modeling space).

 2. It seems to me that your model doesn't capture instantiation and